Drug Trafficking Definition

 Driver’s License Suspension and Profession License Suspension

 A conviction to the criminal charge of Trafficking in a controlled substance will also result in some collateral consequences that need to be fully understood.
-In Florida, if you are convicted of a Trafficking charges, you are subject to a revocation of your Driver’s license for 6 months.
-(Florida Statute 322.055) Additionally, a conviction for trafficking in controlled substances is grounds for disciplinary action by the licensing state agency.
-A state agency shall initiate an immediate emergency suspension of an individual professional license upon conviction for trafficking in a controlled substance.
+In Florida, if you are convicted of a drug trafficking charges, you are subject to a revocation of your Driver’s license for 6 months (Florida Statute 322.055).

 Defenses to Orlando Drug Trafficking Charges